Background Background

 Timeframes

-• Shortlisted EOIs will be invited to submit a grant application by early May 2025.
+• Shortlisted EOIs will be invited to submit a grant application by mid-September 2025.

-• Grant applications must be submitted by 5pm AEST on Friday, 30 May 2025.
+• Grant applications must be submitted by 5pm AEDT on Friday, 10 October 2025.

-• Successful and unsuccessful applicants will be notified by mid-late June 2025.
+• Successful and unsuccessful applicants will be notified by late-October / early-November 2025.

-• Grants will be paid from early July 2025 onwards.
+• Grants will be paid from mid-November 2025 onwards.

-All applications must be submitted in full including any supporting documentation by 5pm AEST on the closing date.
-Any incomplete applications or applications received after 5pm AEST will be treated as ineligible.
+All grant applications must be submitted in full, including any supporting documentation, by 5pm AEDT on the closing date.
+Any incomplete applications or applications received after 5pm AEDT will be treated as ineligible.

 Need help?